horizon7006/tspmo/README.md

 ## HOW TO INSTALL????

-bruh just clone the repo (basically this repo) and do "pip install ." thats it now you can do tspmo whatever the hell you want
+bruh just clone the repo (basically this repo) and do "pip install ." (im lazy to upload it on pypi) thats it now you can do tspmo whatever the hell you want

 note: this project is satire lol